 Joe Mauer Contract Information:

 Agreed to an eight-year, $184 million contract extension in March 2010, covering the 2011-2018 seasons.
 It includes a full no-trade clause.

-Mauer (elbow) is back in the lineup Thursday against the Tigers, Phil Miller of the Minneapolis Star Tribune reports.
+Mauer isn't in the lineup Sunday against the Royals, Phil Miller of the Minneapolis Star Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Joe Mauer – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for Joe Mauer||3-Year Averages||126||554||481||67||148||41||31||2||8||62||3||1||70||91||0||2||1||.308||.395||.430||.826|

 |Career (View All)||1456||6,244||5,425||817||1,697||486||343||24||119||755||48||17||743||772||5||52||19||.313||.394||.451||.845|